-126. The Committee expects that the KVIC will be enabled to start a number of group projects in new areas through suitable voluntary groups and them with their organisation.
+126. The Committee expects that the KVIC will be enabled to start a number of group projects in new areas through suitable voluntary groups and cover them with their organisation.
 Such groups will naturally be multi-industrial with khadi as an essential element.

-127. The Committee feels that the marketing cover of the KVIC for village and cottage industries at present is very modest and if they seek to organise is the group technicians to be trained in manage-this structure for raw material and marketing cover ment practices. for all the old and new groups they will handle, it will be a long time process.
+of the KVIC for village and cottage industries at present is very modest and if they seek to organise this structure for raw material and marketing cover for all the old and new groups they will handle, it will be a long time process.
 The Committe will, therefore, recommend that the KVIC should accept the raw material and marketing cover being developed by the State in its operations.
 Only khadi will be their special privilege as nobody else has the expertise.

-128. The Committee recommends that the officer(s) dealing with village and cottage industries in the District set up should be member of Executive Committee of the District Supply and Marketing Organisation.
-Further, it may be judicious to keep the DSMS as a society registered under the Societies Registration Act and to keep the Board of such a society as a managerials expert group with a General Manager and a Group of Experts including the Officer dealing with village and cottage industries of the District Industries Centre, the Chief Executive Officer, or his nominee, of the IDPA, in the District, representatives of the credit institutions, preferably the Lead Bank and the Cooperative Banks.
+dealing with village and cottage industries in the District set up should be member of Executive Committee of the District Supply and Marketing Organisation.
+Further, it may be judicious to keep the DSMS as a society registered under the Societies Registration Act and to keep the Board of such a society as a managerials expert group with a General Manager and a Group of Experts including the Officer dealing with village and cottage industries of the District Industries Centre, the Chief Executive Officer, or his nominee, of the 1DPA, in the District, representatives of the credit institutions, preferably the Lead Bank and the Cooperative Banks.
 The Collector should be the Chairman of the Society.
 He can then bring in the coordination at the integration level.